amalshaji/beaver/README.md

   - name: tp2
     subdomain: test-subdomain-1
     port: 9000
 ```

 ## Server

+> **Warning**
+> A test server runs at x.amal.sh (replace client target to wss://x.amal.sh)
+> The server runs latest code from the main branch.
+So use at you own risk.

 Download the binary from [releases page](https://github.com/amalshaji/beaver/releases), or use the [docker image](https://hub.docker.com/r/amalshaji/beaver)